Our mission is to create great, sustainable homes and life experiences for people living with disability, by connecting families and communities.

 Donations $ 45,200

 Staff Expenses $229,763

 Other Expenses $ 40,908

 Our backgrounds and vision for SILC.

-Gloria Boyle joined SILC in September 2017 as the Coordinator of Membership Supports.
+Gloria Boyle joined SILC in September 2017 as the Coordinator of Membership Supports and is now the Senior Development Officer.
 Gloria has held a number of positions supporting individuals with a disability and their families.
 This includes working as a Residential Support Worker in group homes, as a Local Area Coordinator (LAC) helping NDIS Participants transition onto the Scheme and as a Facilitator running workshops to prepare and empower people for the NDIS.